Poset models for Weyl group analogs of symmetric functions and Schur functions: Abstract

 \section{Abstract}

 This vertex-coloring technique is applied here to obtain other explicit and combinatorially interesting families of splitting posets.
 In particular, an alternate set of combinatorial criteria is developed to facilitate the study of certain ``non-crystalline'' splitting posets.
 Using these alternate criteria, some distributive lattices of Gelfand-type patterns are shown to model certain symplectic and orthogonal Weyl bialternants.
 A new proof of the Bender--Knuth (ex-)conjecture is obtained as a consequence, as well as a new symplectic analog of this enumerative identity.
+We use our methodology to produce two new proofs that minuscule posets are Gaussian.
 Further applications of this vertex-coloring technique will appear in future papers.

-In an appendix, concrete data relating to Weyl groups and their symmetric functions are obtained via a one-player combinatorial game called the numbers game.

 \abstractname{Table of contents}